-$$\frac{sP^{US}}{C} - 1 = m$$
+$$\frac{sP^{US}}{C} - 1 = m.$$

 Both margins hurt the exporters.
 As it turned out, the Japanese raised US prices only a little.
 This did not cost them much market share because US automakers raised prices too.
 It did not cost a lot in terms of profit margins because of two reasons.
 First, the Japanese found ways to cut costs.
-Second, they actually started out the period with very high profit margins (perhaps as high as 50%) due to the effects of the appreciating dollar that preceded 1982 (see attached figure, and note how the previous formula implies that m is increasing in s.)
+Second, they actually started out the period with very high profit margins (perhaps as high as 50%) due to the effects of the appreciating dollar that preceded 1982.